I-1-8-4.Complaints

 2. What the Complaint Should Contain

 DQS will consider a written complaint that sufficiently details the relevant facts.
-A complaint should include:

 specific allegations about the type of ALJ conduct that DQS has the authority to investigate,

-descriptions of when and where the alleged misconduct occurred,
+descriptions of when and where the alleged misconduct occurred, and

-witnesses to the alleged misconduct, if any, and
+witnesses to the alleged misconduct, if any.

 If DQS receives the necessary information within 30 calendar days, the complaint will be acknowledged and reviewed using the procedures described in HALLEX I-1-8-7.
 If DQS does not receive the letter containing the necessary information from the complainant within 30 calendar days, but the postmark on the letter is within 30 calendar days, DQS will accept the complaint for processing.